Serendipity2-0/hakuna-matata/docs/Dev.md

 command which takes audio file as an input and uses audio transcript to return back an MD file, save it, also displayed back in discord DISCORD_AUDI0MEET_CHANNEL_ID. give choice of backend/agents/tools/assemblyAudioTranscript.py and backend/agents/tools/geminiAudiotranscript.py .
 Save the MD file in DB/AudioTranscripts and audio in Assets/AudioMeet.
 Display response back in DISCORD_AUDI0MEET_CHANNEL_ID.

 ###############
-Help me build an interactive discord bot in DISCORD_SERENDIPITY_CALENDAR_CHANNEL_ID which can take the @DB/Main/SerendipityCalendar.db file.
+Help me build an interactive discord bot in DISCORD_CMS_CHANNEL_ID which can take the @DB/Main/customer_management.db file.
 Use prefix commands, slash commands, modals and other appropriate interactive tools like dropdowns, buttons, etc., to make it user friendly.
-Place it in cogs/serendipity_calendar_commands.py
+Place it in cogs/customer_management_commands.py

-Read the database with sqlite3 commands before building the bot.
+IMPORTANT: Read the database with sqlite3 commands before building the bot.

 Required functionalites:
-1. Add a new task to the calendar
+1. Add a new customer to the database
-2. View all tasks in the calendar
+2. View all customers in the database based on Past, Active, Prospective
-3. Query the calendar for a specific date.
-Give choices of today, this week, custom date.
-4. Delete an task from the calendar
-5. Update an task in the calendar

-Coding Calendar Headers:

-"SerialNo","Date","AccountTask","AccountTaskDescription","AccountTaskStatus","AccountTaskDueDate","AccountTaskCompletedDate","AccountTaskAssignedTo","AccountProjectName", "ReferenceLinks"
+3. Schedule a call/meeting with a customer
+4. Update meeting details
+5. Meeting reminder
+6. After meeting actions